YouX subscription

 • Surveys: allow you to gauge the preferences of a broad base of potential users.

-• Demonstration (exploratory): once we have an idea of who our target is and their goals and tasks, demonstrations can be used to explore how the user relates to and uses the product through a first concept.
+• Demonstration (exploratory): once we have an idea of who our target is and their objectives and tasks, demonstrations can be used to explore how the user relates to and uses the product through a first concept.

 • Card Sorting (open and closed): is very useful for designing the “findability” of content or functionality.